Timing Belt Needs Changing Sir? the dreaded words from your mechanic?

 The timing belt is spinning at tremendous speed and generates much heat,

-Many different companies makes of timing belt but we prefer to use Unipart belts, because as a Unipart Car Care Centre, our customers are covered under a warranty should anything go wrong with the part or the fitting of your new belt.
+Many different companies makes of timing belt but we prefer to use leading brand belts.
+Because, our customers are covered under a warranty should anything go wrong with the part or the fitting of your new belt.
 You will be covered across the whole of the mainland UK, under the terms of the warranty a great protection to have.

 So to finalise if your garage warns you that the timing belt is due for a change well get it done as soon as you can afford to, before the thing breaks and causes much more damage to the car and to your wallet or purse.